eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 # #{page.title}

 This is the tenth part of the Tour of Ceylon.
-If you found the [previous part](../generics) on generic types a little overwhelming, don't worry; this part is going to cover some material which should be much easier going.
+If you found the [previous section](../generics) on generic types a little overwhelming, don't worry; this part is going to cover some material which should be much easier going.
 We're turning our attention to a very different subject: modularity.
 We're going to learn about *packages* and *modules*.

 ## Packages and imports

+Every source file&mdash;along with everything declared in the file&mdash;belongs to a package.
+Even source files that don't belong to a named package are considered to belong to the "default" package.
+It's the location of a source file within a source directory that determines which package a source file belongs to.

+### Source files and packages

 There's no `package` statement in Ceylon source files.
 The compiler determines the package and module to which a toplevel program element belongs by the